SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 I'm slightly upset she forgot my birthday.

-frightened - (adjective) feeling fear or worry:
+frightened - (adjective) feeling fear or worry: get frightened / She gets frightened when he shouts at her.
-She gets frightened when he shouts at her.
+The police officer found a frightened child in the hut. frightened of / Are you frightened of spiders? frightened that / I was frightened that you would fall.
-The police officer found a frightened child in the hut.
+I was frightened our friendship would be over if I told her about Marsha. frightened to / Don't be frightened to complain if the service is bad.

 massive - (adjective) very large in size, amount, or number:
 They have a massive house.